Demographic effects of aggregation in the presence of a component Allee effect: Methods

-When the population density is uniform, the nonlocal model of Eq.\,(\ref{eq:pderho}) is mathematically equivalent to the cubic model used in the literature as the paradigmatic example of a population-level model with demographic Allee effect \citep{mendez2019demographic,kot2001ch2,oro2020ch6}.
-This cubic model has two stable stationary solutions and one unstable.
-One of the stable stationary solutions is the extinction state.
-The second stable stationary state, $\rho_+$, and the unstable one, $\rho_-$, are the roots of the quadratic equation $r + \beta\, \rho - \gamma\, \rho^2=0$,
+with $\alpha=\{f,\,c\}$ for facilitation and competition, respectively.
+When the population density is uniform, the nonlocal model of Eq.\,(\ref{eq:pderho}) is mathematically equivalent to the cubic equation presented in the literature as the paradigmatic example of a population dynamics model with demographic Allee effect \citep{mendez2019demographic,kot2001ch2,oro2020ch6}.
+This cubic model has three stationary solutions.
+A trivial solution $\rho=0$ exists for any value of $r$ but is stable only for $r<0$.
+The other two possible stationary solutions, $\rho^{\s{U}}_{\pm}$ are the roots of the quadratic equation $r + \beta\, \rho - \gamma\, \rho^2=0$,